Board Of Directors

 Mario J. Maltese

-Mario Maltese is AQAV's Director Emeritus, with over 46 years of experience in AV systems design and installation, as well as the leadership and management of the engineered systems integration business.
+Mario Maltese is AQAV's Director Emeritus and co-Founder, with over 52 years of experience in AV systems design and installation, as well as the leadership and management of the engineered systems integration business.
 Holds an MSEE (Electrophysics) and a BSEE (Microwave Engineering).
 He is the recipient, the 2004-5 “Educator of the Year”, Senior Faculty at the InfoComm Academy.
-He is also the recipient of the “Fred Dixon Award for Excellence”, InfoComm 2011, and has been inducted into the SCN Hall of Fame in 2017.
+He is also the recipient of the “Fred Dixon Award for Excellence”, InfoComm 2011, has been inducted into the SCN Hall of Fame in 2017, and is recognized as an "Industry Legend" on the Commercial Integrator's honor Roll in 2022.
 Commissioned as a Signal Officer in the USAR, Mario fulfilled duties that, besides command, included Training and Maintenance Management.
-He developed a patented self-contained intercom system for use across bulletproof glass that is currently in use in subway tollbooths and movie theaters.
+He developed a patented self-contained intercom system used across bulletproof glass that is currently in use in subway tollbooths and movie theaters.
 He was the technical committee chair for ICIA’s job force development initiative in the Skills USA national competition and was formerly the Curriculum Subcommittee Chair for the Professional Education and Training Committee of the ICIA (PETC).
-He is currently a Senior Faculty member at the InfoComm International Academy.
+He is formerly a Senior Faculty member at the InfoComm International Academy.

-He has been presenting and publishing works concerning AV Quality since 1999 and is the founder and CEO of Audio Visual Resources, Inc. (“AVR”), which has been ISO9000 certified since 2004.
-AVR’s primary source of revenue is 3rd party Testing and Performance Verification for several major AV Buyers.
+He has been presenting and publishing works concerning AV Quality since 1999 and is the founder and CEO of Audio Visual Resources, Inc. (“AVR”), which had been ISO9000 certified for fifteen years before being acquired.
+AVR’s primary source of revenue was 3rd party Testing and Performance Verification for several major AV Buyers.
+AVR was the first AV9000 Certified company.

-He is a Senior Member of the American Society for Quality (ASQ), Member of the Audio Engineering Society, and the Institute of Electrical and Electronic Engineers.
-Author, “AV 9000: Defining Quality in Engineered Audio Visual Systems.
+He is a Senior Member of the American Society for Quality (ASQ), and author, “AV 9000: Defining Quality in Engineered Audio-Visual Systems”.

 Jim is the VP of Quality Standards at Level 3 Audio Visual.
 He has commissioned thousands of AV systems around the world, ranging from small conference rooms to some of the most complex installations in the world.
 He strives to continually improve not only the way Level 3 does AV, but also improve the awareness of the AV industry by others in our community.